lionheartX/CSC411-recognizing-handwritten-digits/README.md

 # CSC411-recognizing-handwritten-digits
-An introduction to machine learning course assignment: train a system to recognize hand-written digits (4s and 9s) over a total of 160 training examples, using kNN and logistic regression.
+train a system to recognize hand-written 4s and 9s using kNN and logistic regression.